p-suneja/codePathPrework/README.md

 ## CodePathExample

 ### App Description
-CodePathExample is a very simple app, that allows the user to play with the text and background of the app.
-It has easy to use and self explanatory buttons, which allow the user to change color of the text, change color of the background, and change the text itself.
-The user can also reset the text aand hte background by clicking anywhere on the background.
+CodePathExample is a very simple app that allows the user to play with the text and background of the app.
+It has easy to use and self explanatory buttons, which allow the user to:-
+1. change color of the text
+2. change color of the background
+3. change the text by entering the desired text into the text box (emojis are supported and encouraged!)
+  > If the textbox is left empty, the text is changed back to the initial (default) text
+4. reset the text and the background by clicking anywhere on the background.

 ### App Walk-though